search icon

 Summary

-The depression definition means severe and sustained economic downturn.
-While the U.S. hasn’t experienced a major depression since the 1930s, you can prepare your business to survive a depression with detailed planning.
+An economic depression means a severe and sustained economic downturn.
+While the U.S. hasn’t experienced a major depression since the 1930s, any entrepreneur can prepare their business to survive a depression with detailed planning.

 Recommended articles